 - Radiation Protection Technology

 - Surgical Technologies

 - Ultrasound and Sonography Technologies

 Review this table to learn even more about the two profiled schools.
 There are facts on costs, financial aid, retention rates and more.

 |Total Enrollment (2014)||26,693||28,005|

 |Campus Setting||Large city||Large city|

-Sources: *NCES College Navigator, **Portland State University, *** Portland Community College
+Sources: *National Center for Education Statistics, **Portland State University, ***Portland Community College

 Across the state line in Vancouver, Washington, Clark College offers community CPR, healthcare provider CPR and child care CPR courses.
 These classes do not offer any educational credits; however, they may qualify students for AHA certification cards or Washington state licensure for child care providers.
 The school is about 10 miles from downtown Portland.